Lemoncode/svelte-workshop/03-slot-card/README.md

 </div>
 ```

-- Now let's define the body content for our card components instantiated in our app.
+- Now let's define the body content for our card components instances.

 _./src/app.svelte_